HimanshuSardana/ttydb/report/report.typ

 #pagebreak()
 = Future Work
+#overview("", [
+  In this chapter, we outline the planned enhancements and potential features for ttyDB, focusing on improving the system's capabilities, user experience, and overall performance.
+The future work aims to address the current limitations and expand the system's functionality to better serve users' needs. \
+  #box()[
+    + *Planned Enhancements*: This section describes the planned enhancements to the system, including improvements to the tool calling mechanism, adaptive query refinement, and multi-modal data support.
+    + *Potential Features*: This section outlines potential features that could be added to enhance the user experience, such as natural language query history, visual query builders, and real-time query suggestions.
+  ]
+])
 == Planned Enhancements
 + Improved Tool Calling Mechanism: Develop a more reliable tool calling system with better prompt engineering to reduce hallucinations and irrelevant calls.
 + Adaptive Query Refinement: Introduce smarter retry logic that prioritizes fixes based on error types to optimize query correction efficiency.